 One of the more prevalent and persistent misconceptions about the future of publishing is that if we move to a model where you don’t HAVE to go through an agent and publisher to find publication, suddenly agents are going to go out like the dodo bird by way of the buggy whip.
 Here’s the thing: […]

-Back at the Pike’s Peak Writer’s Conference a few weeks ago, one of the best audience questions came during my panel with fellow Curtis Brown agent Ginger Clark.
-Eden Lane asked us what it was like taking on our first client compared to what it was like taking on clients now.
-Ginger and I looked […]
+A few years back I was on a panel at a writer’s conference, and one of the best audience questions came during my panel with literary agent Ginger Clark, who was my colleague at Curtis Brown at the time.
+Eden Lane asked us what it was like taking on our first client compared to what […]

 I had the immense pleasure of meeting S.E.
 Hinton in Tulsa last month, and not only did I discover that she is a faithful lurker around these parts, she very graciously agreed to an interview.
 Her debut novel, THE OUTSIDERS, which she wrote when she was sixteen, revolutionized the children’s book world upon its publication […]